goldinvo/goldinvo.github.io/src/content/blog/the-daily-texan-collage.md

 ---
 title: 'The Daily Texan Collage'
 type: 'short'
-description: ''
+description: 'Repping UT with a collage of The Daily Texan newspapers.'
 pubDate: '2021-10-02'
 featuredImage: '/2021-10-02/collage.jpeg'
 images:
 - /2021-10-02/collage.jpeg
 ---
-Repping UT with a collage of *The Daily Texan* newspapers<!--more-->.
+Repping UT with a collage of *The Daily Texan* newspapers.

 1. coat entire backside of clipping with mod podge
 1. lay onto canvas trying to avoid bubbles